markqvist/openmodemconfigutil/README.md

 This is the graphical configuration utility for [OpenModem](https://github.com/markqvist/OpenModem).

 To download packaged builds, see the [OpenModem page at unsigned.io](https://unsigned.io/openmodem).
-Packages are supplied for MacOS, Windows.
+Packages are supplied for MacOS and Windows.

 For Linux and Raspberry Pi the recommended method is to install from this repository, using the following instructions: